CBIIT/MCP-Client-POC/.github/REMOVAL-LOG.md

 # POC Simplification - Removal Log

 **Date:** 2025-10-02
-**Phase:** Safe Removals + Route Simplification + UI Fixes **Last Updated:** 2025-10-02 (Added dropdown menu z-index fix)
+**Phase:** Safe Removals + Route Simplification + UI Fixes + Asset Cleanup **Last Updated:** 2025-10-02 (Removed unused components, templates, images, and routes)

 ## Overview

 This document tracks what was removed from the forked NCI Research Optimizer codebase to create a minimal MCP Client POC.
-We removed unused pages and routes that the chat interface doesn't depend on, moved Chat to the root URL, and fixed UI issues.
+We removed unused pages and routes that the chat interface doesn't depend on, moved Chat to the root URL, fixed UI issues, and cleaned up unused assets.

 ## ✅ What Was Removed